*This post may contain affiliate links. Read more »

 Jump to:

-✊Vegan AF: Bihun Goreng is entirely plant-based, and brings the flavor like a son-of-a-gun without harming animals.
+✊Vegan AF: Like all of my vegan Indonesian recipes, this Bihun Goreng brings the flavor like a son-of-a-gun without harming animals.
 You know what else?
-It’s also gluten-free!
+It’s also a completely gluten-free vegan recipe too!

-🥸Fool-proof Method: With precise instructions, and a recipe that has been tested a bazillion different ways, you'll conquer Bihun Goreng on your very first try.
+🥸Fool-proof Method: With precise instructions, and a recipe that has been tested a bazillion different ways, you'll conquer Mi Hun Goreng on your very first try.

 😸Quick as a Cat: Craving some delightful freaking noodles in a flash?
 From prep to plate in less than half an hour, the good news is you can make this more than 48 times a day, and still have time to eat the darn stuff!